- 1 Chromebook User Guide

 Welcome to Chrome Story’s Chromebook / Chrome OS user guide.

-We have written various How-to guides over the years to help Chromebook users, experts, and dummies alike.
+We have written various How-to guides over the years to help you operate your Chromebook.
 This page lists the best of such guides.

 Here are a few resources that will help you get started.
 Let’s get started by taking screenshots, changing the wallpaper, and taking some photos.